troelsfrostholm/here/README.md

 In particular, bookmark-name can be omitted in the above commands, and the standard name 'here' will be used automatically.

 ### Tips
-If bash completion is enabled, one can get a list of all bookmarks by pressing tab after typing one of the above commands.
+If bash completion is enabled, one can get a list of all bookmarks by pressing tab twice after typing one of the above commands.

 ### Bash completion